Iretha/data-structures-and-algorithms/docs/alg-80-linked-lists.md

 Moving:     S: 2 | F: 3
 Cycle:      S: 1 | F: 1
 ```

+###  1.2).
+Hashing - O(N)
+You can iterate over the nodes and add them in a HashSet.
+If the node is already added,
+then there is a cycle.

+**This is kind of a brute force approach.**

+###  1.3).
+Mark Visited Nodes - O(N)
+You need to extend the Node class and add a flag (boolean), which shows if the node is visited.
+Then you need to iterate through the nodes and if the node is already visited, then there is a cycle.

+**This is kind of a brute force approach.**

 ## 2).
 Find length of a loop in linked list
 The best approach is to use Floyd’s Cycle-Finding Algorithm and when you find the node,
 to iterate through the nodes, until you reach the same node and count the iterations.